AppSoluteHub/appsolute_backend/README.md

 ## API Documentation

 The API is documented using Swagger.
-Once the server is running, you can access the Swagger UI at `http://localhost:3000/api-docs`.
+Once the server is running, you can access the Swagger UI , you can test on postman  .

 ## Project Structure